 Bronchial asthma, a common respiratory disorder affects 10 million people in the Australia.
 It is a chronic inflammatory disorder of airways, which leads to shortness of breath, chest congestion, coughing and wheezing.
+If someone is searching for best ayurvedic medincine for asthma, then its better to understand that, before that an proper ayurvedic consultation is required to know the factors like emotional factors, digestive factors, immune system strength etc, which could be the triggers behind chronic asthma disease in Ayurveda.

 The underlying cause is yet unknown, but following factors may trigger the asthma attacks: